+The model predicts that appointed local officials have stronger incentives than elected local officials to signal their alignment with upper levels of government.
+This is so because the continuation of appointed officials in their positions will be decided by the incoming upper-level government.
 In contrast, the continuation of elected officials in their positions mainly depends on the decision of their local constituents.
-By exerting effort during the electoral campaign to persuade voters, appointed officials can credibly signal their alignment with upper levels.
+By exerting effort during the electoral campaign to influence voters, appointed officials can credibly signal their alignment with upper levels.
 When it appears that a candidate will win an upper-level seat by a wide margin-in a lopsided election-all appointed officials will exert support for the likely winner (i.e., appointed officials coordinate in a pooling equilibrium).
-When the upper-level seat is decided in a close election appointed officials support their preferred party (i.e., appointed officials coordinate in a separating equilibrium).
-Therefore, this paper highlights the fact that institutional arrangements at the local level-elections versus appointment systems-have the potential to be a key determinant of the extent of clientelistic behavior and vote buying in the transition to democracy.
+When the upperlevel seat is decided in a close election, appointed officials support their preferred party (i.e., appointed officials coordinate in a separating equilibrium).
+Therefore, this paper highlights the fact that institutional arrangements at the local level elections versus appointment systems-have the potential to be a key determinant of the extent of clientelistic behavior and vote buying in the transition to democracy.

-The main contribution of this paper is to empirically test the theoretical predictions about the electoral results and about appointed officials' turnover, using data from the first democratic election in Indonesia after the fall of the Soeharto's dictatorship.
-For a number of reasons, this is an ideal setting for studying the predictions of the model.
+The main contribution of this paper is to empirically test the predictions of the model about the electoral results and about appointed officials' turnover, using data from the first democratic election in Indonesia after the fall of Soeharto's dictatorship.
+For a number of reasons, this is an ideal setting for testing the predictions of the model.

 Indonesia has institutional variation in the method of selection of local officials.
 The country is divided into two types of villages: desa, where the village head is elected by villagers, and kelurahan, where the village head is appointed by the district mayor.2 Furthermore, the first democratic election decided both the national parliament and the district mayoral seats.3 This makes Indonesia the ideal case for examining the implications of the model on electoral results.
 In particular, I compare the electoral results of desa and kelurahan within districts when controlling for the main determinants of voting-demographic characteristics and public good provision.
-The remaining difference in terms of electoral outcomes is presumably attributable to the different campaigning and intimidation efforts of the village heads.4 Then I examine whether kelurahan villages tended to align more than desa villages with the district electoral result, and whether this alignment depended on the party that was more likely to win the district election-that is, Soeharto's party or the main reformist party-or on whether the election was a closely contested or lopsided.
+The remaining difference in terms of electoral outcomes is presumably attributable to the different campaigning and intimidation efforts of the village heads.4 Then I examine whether kelurahan villages tended to align more than desa villages with the district electoral result, and whether this alignment depended on the party that was more likely to win the district election-that is, Soeharto's party or the main reformist party-or on whether the election was closely contested or lopsided.